ic-it/PMFTP/README.md

 File transfer consists of 4 types of packets.
 Sending a packet with the SYN-SEND-(MSG/FILE) header to initialize, SEND-PART to send part of the data, ACK to acknowledge successful packets and SEND-FIN to complete.

 `SYN-SEND-MSG` structure: 4 bits - data length
 `SYN-SEND-FILE` structure: 4 bits - data length and max.
-999 bits for filename.
+999 bytes for filename.
-`SEND-PART` structure: 4 bits seek_number (place where data is to be inserted)
+`SEND-PART` structure: 4 bits seek_number (place where data is to be inserted) and max.
+993 bytes for data.
 `ACK` structure: 8 bits for each seek_number
 `SEND-FIN` structure: Nothing, it flies empty.